 Pausing on exceptions pauses the code whenever an exception is thrown.
 This can help us find errors in our code.

 A stack trace traces where an error comes from.
 We can see the stack trace of an exception below the "Pause on caught exceptions" option.

 You can resume execution of code by clicking on the little blue arrow.
 A single click takes you to the next caught exception.
 Alternatively, you can click on the little arrow just below the blue arrow and click "Play" to complete execution of the code without pausing on other exceptions.

-If jQuery or another external library throws an exception, you can right click on the script in the "Sources" pane and select "Blackbox Script."
+If jQuery or another external library throws an exception, you can click on the script in the Sources pane, then right-click on the code (not the file itself), and select Add script to ignore list.
 DevTools will no longer pause on caught exceptions in this script.
 This is especially useful with jQuery.
-To undo this, right click the script and click "Stop blackboxing."
+To undo this, right click the script and click Remove from ignore list.